IUDataStructuresCourse/course-web-page-spring-2024/lectures/greedy.md

 which bits for which words.
 We want to pick the lowest frequency words first, because the longest codes go the farthest back.

-Intuition: make the choice that uses the fewest bits for the final encoded string.
+Intuition: make the choice that uses the fewest bits for the encoded string.

 1. Put the words (singleton trees) into a min priority queue where the priority is the frequency of the word.